360incentives/guidelines/git-workflow.md

 # Git Workflow

 ## Stable Branches
 - `master` - used for production.
 Must stay stable at all time.
-Contains the release history.
+Contains the production release history.
 - `develop` - used for staging.
 Contains the development edge.
 - `fastlane` - used for fastlane.
 Contains the development edge for an epic.